calaldees/teachingWorkshops/teacherTraining/assessment.md

 * In the context of Computing and the Context of remote work - how would we accomplish this 'feedback cycle'?
     * How do we quickly comment on students code? and quickly see their progress?

 ### Feedback Loop/Cycle

 * Teacher needs to actively monitor work
-    * Students need to know that you care about the work (if you dont care, why should they care)
+    * Students need to know that you care about the work (if you don't care, why should they care)
 * Teacher give actionable feedback
 * Students needs to digest and then action
 * Teacher identify that action has been taken based on the feedback